derhansen/derhansen.github.io/_posts/2019-03-18-extending-extbase-domain-models-and.md

 ];
 {% endhighlight %}

-For domain models, the important part is the **registerImplementation()** call, since this instructs Extbase to use the extended domain model when an object is processed by the property mapper.
+For domain models in TYPO3 9.5 - 11.5, the important part is the **registerImplementation()** call, since this instructs Extbase to use the extended domain model when an object is processed by the property mapper.
+For TYPO3 12 the **registerImplementation()** call is not required any more.

 Note, that there are some limitations using XCLASS, so it is highly recommended to read the official [documentation](https://docs.typo3.org/typo3cms/CoreApiReference/ApiOverview/Xclasses/Index.html).